alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       UDW just updates the audio components periodically with the relavant weather state values, sound occlusion values, and volume levels.
 The values are interpolated using the update period, in the MetaSound graphs.

+      The sounds for weather are handled by two sources, Global and Directional.
+Global sounds are not panned/spatialized, and Directional sounds are.
+Directional sounds also have their sound occlusion applied directionally, so if the X+ direction is blocked, directional sounds in that direction will be attenuated.

+      The Global and Directional sources both output to an audio bus called UDS_Weather_AudioBus.
+This bus is used by another source on UDW called the Sound Mixer, which applies the necessary stereo panning and sound occlusion to all the weather sounds together, and outputs that to the base submix.

       The sound occlusion is calculated on the Player Occlusion component.
 This is the same actor component used by UDS for its interior adjustments logic.
-The sound occlusion values and Local Weather State are used by the Audio Update function to set parameters and volume levels on the sound components.

 -----
 MATERIAL EFFECTS